cmoustakas/ListTask/README.md

 ### 1. Generate Candidate Sublists
 - Iterate through the list of `Entity` objects.
 - Construct sublists by adding elements until the total **count** reaches 5.
-- If **count exceeds 5**, pop the last element tath caused the exceed and continue.
+- If **count exceeds 5**, ignore the last element that caused the exceed and continue.
 - If **count equals 5**, store the sublist as a valid candidate and erase the Entities from the List.
 - Continue until the List is empty.